 The monastic peace was shattered in the 9th century when a number of Viking raids threatened the very existence of this tiny community.
 But despite this, the monastery survived up until the 12th century when the monks abandoned the island and moved to the mainland.

 The monastery itself is remarkably well preserved, with daily boatloads of visitors from the mainland making the precarious leap to the small harbor at the bottom of the cliff.
 The extreme inaccessibility and remote location of these buildings have meant that just a trickle of tourists have visited the site, thus minimizing the erosion of the paved steps and terraces.

 The smaller of the two islands, Little Skellig, is no less dramatic.
-Situated a little closer to the shore, the island is Ireland's largest Gannet colony, with over 20,000 breeding pairs.
+Situated a little closer to the shore, the island is Ireland’s largest Gannet colony, with over 20,000 breeding pairs.
 Skellig Michael is also home to a variety of species such as puffins, gannets, razorbills, and grey seals.